Louis Moreau Gottschalk: Life and career

+Death

 Gottschalk chose to travel to South America, where he continued to give frequent concerts.
 During one of these concerts, at the Teatro Lyrico Fluminense in Rio de Janeiro, Brazil, on November 24, 1869, Gottschalk collapsed from yellow fever.
 Just before collapsing, he had finished playing his romantic piece Morte! (translated from Portuguese as "Death"), although the actual collapse occurred just as Gottschalk started to play his celebrated piece Tremolo.
 Gottschalk never recovered from the collapse.

 Less than a month later, on December 18, 1869, at age 40, Gottschalk died at his hotel in Tijuca, Rio de Janeiro, probably from an overdose of quinine.
 According to an essay by Jeremy Nicholas for the booklet accompanying the recording "Gottschalk Piano Music" performed by Philip Martin on the Hyperion label, "He died ... of empyema, the result of a ruptured abscess in the abdomen."

 In 1870, Gottschalk's remains were returned to the United States and were interred at the Green-Wood Cemetery in Brooklyn, New York City.
 His burial spot was originally marked by a magnificent marble monument, topped by an "Angel of Music" statue, which was irreparably damaged by vandals in 1959.
 In October 2012, after nearly 15 years of fundraising by the Green-Wood Cemetery, a new "Angel of Music" statue, created by sculptors Giancarlo Biagi and Jill Burkee to replace the damaged one, was unveiled.

 Works

 Gottschalk's music was very popular during his lifetime and his earliest compositions created a sensation in Europe.
 Early pieces like Bamboula, La Savane, Le Bananier and Le Mancenillier were based on Gottschalk's memories of the music he heard during his youth in Louisiana and are widely regarded as the earliest existing pieces of creole music in classical culture.
 In this context, some of Gottschalk's work, such as the 13-minute opera Escenas campestres, retains value.
 Gottschalk also utilized the Bamboula theme as a melody in his Symphony No. 1: A Night in the Tropics.
 A melody from Gottschalk's Souvenirs d'Andalousie (Memories of Andalusia) forms the basis of a highly popular 20th century piece "Malagueña" by Ernesto Lecuona.

+Composer, pianist, and musicologist Jeanne Behrend edited a selection of his piano scores, and his autobiography, Notes of a Pianist, in 1964.

 Many of Gottschalk's compositions were destroyed after his death or are lost.
 Musicologist Richard Jackson served as the editor of a 1973 published collection of Gottschalk’s piano music and concurrently organized an exhibition of Gottschalk and his music at the New York Public Library.